 Many adaptive paddlers can use a traditional kayak paddle, for example, someone who has a bilateral leg amputation.
 For people with hemiplegia, a torn rotator cuff, arm amputation, wrist problems or other strength or mobility limitations in their upper bodies, an adaptive paddle may be the solution.
 For a small portion of these paddlers, a lightweight carbon fiber paddle or a bent shaft paddle may be sufficient.
 For most others, they will benefit from a mount-supported paddle.

-Mount-supported paddles, like our Versa Paddle, reduce stress on the hand, wrist, elbow and shoulder joints by holding the weight of the paddle.
+Mount-supported paddle systems, like our Gamut Paddle Holder and Versa Paddle, reduce stress on the hand, wrist, elbow and shoulder joints by holding the weight of the paddle.
 They also require a smaller range of motion and reduce the amount of torso rotation required to stroke the paddle.
+The Gamut works with the person's own paddle.
 The Versa Paddle can be used in the mount either straight or angled downward on each side, resulting in an even smaller range of motion.
 This makes is well-suited for paddlers with extremely limited mobility, poor coordination or who only have the use of one arm.

 Kayak Stabilizing Floats (aka Outriggers)